awslabs/amazon-neptune-tools/glue-neptune/readme.md

  - _export-from-mysql-to-neptune_ – Shows how to export direct from several MySQL tables into Neptune.
 Nodes and edges are written conditionally to the database using user-supplied IDs.
  - _export-from-mysql-to-neptune-incremental_ – Shows how to perform an incremental  load from MySQL to Neptune using checkpoint information that is written to a Neptune vertex.

+ ## Cross Account/Region Datasources
+If you have a datasource in a different region and/or different account from Glue and your Neptune database, you can follow the instructions in this [blog](https://aws.amazon.com/blogs/big-data/create-cross-account-and-cross-region-aws-glue-connections/) to allow access.